 Working under pressure during a coding test is crucial for obtaining a well-paid job, regardless of the language or framework that is being tested.
 Companies that were not heavily focused on coding tests in the past have begun to utilize them more actively.
 Performing well in a coding test requires an additional set of skills on top of your technical ones.
 It’s important to take some time to study the common patterns in these scenarios and know what to expect.

 5. Companies are more open to remote work

 As reported in the DevSkiller report, the UK, Canada, Australia, Indonesia, Denmark, and Chile all saw increases in their international hiring percentage.
 Candidates who are willing to work remotely should definitely expand their search to include a variety of locations.
-Not everyone is open to this prospect, so the level of competition in the field is still relatively low.
-You can learn more about how to forge a successful career as a remote web developer in this guide.
+Remote workers receiving the same salary as their in-office counterparts is also predicted by Glassdoor to be one of their big workplace hiring trends for 2022.
+You can learn more about how to forge a successful career as a remote web developer in our guide.

 You may also enjoy these articles: